The Seven Stages of Procrastination

 Resources available at BU:

-Procrastination is something that we all do.
-Even the most organized person in the world has put off their work at some point.
+Procrastinating is something we all do.
+Even the most organized person in the world has put off work at some point.
 That doesn’t mean you shouldn’t fight it.
-Boston University has resources that can help you manage your time in a more efficient way like Career Services, BU Libraries, the Educational Resource Center and more.
+Boston University has resources that can help you manage your time more efficiently, like Career Services, BU Libraries, the Educational Resource Center, and more.